NetFabric/NetFabric.Assertive/README.md

 }
 ```

-Here's the implementation, for both types of enumerable, returning values from 0 to `count`:
+Here's the implementation of a range collection, for sync and async enumerables, returning values from 0 to `count`:

 ```csharp
 public readonly struct RangeEnumerable